FESTAC IN RETROSPECT-Heritage Lottery Project

 – A celebration of Festac 77

 The emblem of the festival was the royal ivory Queen Idia mask last worn by Oba Ovonramen – a Benin King dethroned in 1897 by the Consul-General of the Niger Coast Protectorate, Ralph Moor.
-The mask, along with other artefacts, has been on display at the British Museum, the Horniman Museum London and the World Museum Liverpool since this time.
+The mask, along with other artifacts, has been on display at the British Museum, the Horniman Museum London, and the World Museum Liverpool since this time.

 The project will also contribute to oral history collections about FESTAC ’77 in the NWFA collection, enabling University students, African and Black communities and school children across the UK to learn about this heritage.

 Joseph Ayavoro, CEO of the Creative Hands Foundation, said: “I am overwhelmed for this opportunity we have to explore the history, significance and traditions of the African mask as part of celebrating the 40th anniversary of FESTAC ’77”.